ramiloif/worker-versioning/README.md

 $ temporal server start-dev --dynamic-config-value frontend.workerVersioningDataAPIs=true --dynamic-config-value frontend.workerVersioningWorkflowAPIs=true --dynamic-config-value worker.buildIdScavengerEnabled=true
 ```

+Please start Temporal with this specific command because it enables the worker-versioning we are about to demonstrate

 # Part one the problem

 First start the temporal server.